 Unit 5 – O Generator

 This unit is designed to introduce students to the software ‘O-Generator’ whilst exploring the development of polyphonic textures and complex rhythms.
-Students learn the basic skills of producing their own compositions using ICT and also develop their knowledge of chords and melodies covered in Unit 1.
+Students learn the basic skills of producing their own compositions using their Chromebooks and also develop their knowledge of chords and melodies covered in Unit 1.

 Year 8